ArtemK-prog/git-task/README.md

-# git-task
-Task for study git and github
+# Task for study git and github